rsksmart/devportal-1.0/kb/tokenbridge-troubleshooting.md

 **Answer:**  RSK has a different derivation path (m/44’/137’/0’/0) from Ethereum (m/44’/60’/0’/0).
 Nifty respects this convention.
 In Nifty, add RSK as Custom RPC, to get the same address as ethereum, see: [Resolve Nifty Issue](https://developers.rsk.co/tutorials/resolve-nifty-issue/).

+> Note: The Nifty browser wallet has been discontinued.
+See the [Nifty Wallet)](https://developers.rsk.co/wallet/use/nifty) page for more information.

 8 - **Transferred tokens from RSK to Ethereum, but do not see them in Nifty**

 **Network:** RSK to ETH

 **When:** always

 **Answer:**  RSK has a different derivation path (m/44’/137’/0’/0) from Ethereum (m/44’/60’/0’/0).
-Nifty respects this convention.
 Copy your mnemonic or private key and use My Ether Wallet or My Crypto with the RSK derivation path m/44’/137’/0’/0 to get the same address as RSK.

 9 - **Why does it take 24 hours?
 Can it be faster?**